Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Prospects for Detection

 \subsection{Multi-wavelength signatures to identify magnetar-powered transients}

 In this section, we qualitatively discuss and highlight the importance of classifying a transient as a long-lived magnetar remnant resulting from a BNS merger.
 The major challenge in this regard is the following.
-In general, GW detection of a BNS merger with the current detectors will have not so high SNRs, leading to huge uncertainty in localization $\sim \mathcal{O}(10 - 100\ \rm deg^2)$\footnote{This is assuming an absence of a short GRB or when the GRB is off-axis.}.
+In general, GW detection of a BNS merger with the current detectors will have not so high SNRs, leading to huge uncertainty in localization\footnote{This is assuming an absence of a short GRB or when the GRB is off-axis.} $\sim \mathcal{O}(10 - 100\ \rm deg^2)$.
 As discussed in Section~\ref{subsec:dethor_EM} the survey telescopes with their large detection horizons will indeed discover a large number of transients including supernovae, GRBs, TDEs.
 In such a scenario, how can one uniquely associate the detection to a magnetar-powered transient resulting from a BNS merger?

 The above issue is resolved by leveraging the multi-wavelength electromagnetic spectrum along with their temporal evolution as discussed in Section~\ref{sec:res}, which serve as characteristic of magnetar-powered transients discussed in this work.
 The GW observation of the BNS merger event will provide a distance estimate.
 Thus, we structure our discussion by the distance to the source.
+Note that all timescales discussed below are with respect to the GW detection of the BNS merger event.
 We discuss some specific classes of transients that can serve as backgrounds for EM observations and highlight properties of EM emission that can effectively help distinguish emission from magnetar-powered remnants from BNS mergers.
+Our results are succinctly summarized in Table~\ref{tab:id_summ}.